 Use an engine with 2 states and variable window sizes.
 This provides the maximum compression efficiency benefit of about 1%, while the SW throughput is somewhat lower (by about 4%).
 The 5.1.3 variant with a small multiplier (e.g., 5.1.3* 5x6 mult in the table above) should be preferred given its throughput and coding efficiency.

 Having an engine with 2 states and fixed window sizes does not appear to provide a very good tradeoff in terms of compression efficiency and throughput when compared to the other solutions.
 It may thus be the least desirable option based on the data available herein.

+The increase in encoder run time with the new engines may be undesirable.
+To avoid such an increase it is possible to use the existing CABAC engine to make all RDO decisions and use only the new engine for the final encoding.
+Such a strategy yields the following results: